Waleed-Almalki/Project/README.md

 ### Collaboration

 Zenith offers multiple collaboration features to boost teamwork.
-Below is a comparison of the available options:
+Below is a comparison of the available options📅:

 | Collaboration Option  | Description                             | Communication Tool |
 |-----------------------|-----------------------------------------|--------------------|